jaguilar/rda5807/README.md

 change how the receiver is programmed.

 Anyway, maybe this will be helpful to someone.
-It was interesting at least to learn how to interact with I2C via Linux!s
+It was interesting at least to learn how to interact with I2C via Linux!